Sarah McLachlan at Greek Theatre Los Angeles - Complete Guide, Tips & FAQs

 Frequently Asked Questions

 What time does Sarah McLachlan typically take the stage?
-Doors usually open at the Greek Theatre around 90 minutes to 2 hours before the main act.
-If there is an opening act, they typically perform for 30-45 minutes, followed by a brief intermission.
-Sarah McLachlan herself usually takes the stage between 8:30 PM and 9:00 PM, with the concert concluding around 10:30 PM to 11:00 PM, depending on the set length and any encores.
+Doors usually open around 1.5 to 2 hours before the main show.
+If there is an opening act, they typically perform for 30-45 minutes.
+Sarah McLachlan generally takes the stage approximately 30-45 minutes after the opening act concludes, meaning she often starts her set around 8:30 PM to 9:00 PM.
+The concert usually concludes around 10:30 PM to 11:00 PM.

 Top Tips for Sarah McLachlan at Greek Theatre Los Angeles